NexiusTailer/Nex-AC/README.md

 ***Warnings:***
  * If you use Streamer Plugin by Incognito, Pawn.RakNet, foreach, sscanf, YSF or SKY, include it before nex-ac
  * If you are hosting on Windows, you need to include a library that fixes 'GetTickCount'.
-That could be samp-fixes.inc or YSF.
+That could be fixes.inc or YSF.
 Otherwise you need to change all 'GetTickCount' for 'tickcount' in this include.
 Do not do this on Linux, this is only for people hosting their server on Windows
  * Also keep in mind that filterscript must have "#define FILTERSCRIPT" before including the anticheat